 Reducing/eliminating dependence on media and gadgets isn’t so painful.
 I started unplugging from media well before I made the decision to move into a tiny house.
 It’s been about seven years since I’ve owned a television and I don’t miss it at all.
 To stay connected I have a laptop and a phone.

 Stick to your principles.
 It’s important not to go into any kind of relationship based solely on potential.
-This was the mistake I made in my first land leasing agreement.
-As much as possible it is better to build a working relationship (any kind of relationship!) with people who share your ideals and vision from the start.
+As much as possible it is better to build a working relationship (any kind of relationship, really) with people who share your ideals and vision from the start.